A Neurodevelopmental Concern

 • Tics and Tourettes

 Whoever you talk to will ask you to tell them about the kinds of problems or worries you are having so that they can think about the right kind of help for you.
-The 4 questions below might also help.
-If you answer yes to most or all of them, it might be that requesting an appointment for you with the Paediatric Neurodevelopmental team at CAMHS is the next step.

 Do I need support from CAMHS?